ohke/sqsproxyd/README.md

 ![Architecture](image/overview.jpeg)

 ## Features
-- Receive (dequeue) a message from SQS and make a POST request to the specified Webhook API.
+- Receive (dequeue) a message from SQS and make a POST request to the specified API.
-- If the Webhook API returns a success response (HTTP status: 2**), removes the message from the SQS.
+- If the API returns a success response (HTTP status: 2**), removes the message from the SQS.
-- [Option] If an output SQS is set, the Webhook API success response body be sent (enqueued) to that SQS as a message.
+- [Option] If an output SQS is set, the API success response body be sent (enqueued) to that SQS as a message.

 ### Why does sqsproxyd implement response forwarding?
 The purpose is to make it easy to build a microservice architecture system using SQS.